Principal Investigator

 Research Assistant

-Analise is a junior majoring in Psychological & Brain Sciences and minoring in French and Computer Science.
+Analise is a senior majoring in Psychological & Brain Sciences and minoring in French and Computer Science.
 She is interested in the intertwining relationships between emotion, depression, and anxiety.
-In the future she hopes to work in the field of User and Consumer Research.
+In the future she hopes to work in UX Research.
 In her free time she enjoys running, playing the flute, shuffle dancing, and drinking tea.

 Gabi Grasso